gaulinsoft/fusion/README.md

 ## Integration
 ### Visual Studio 2012
-An extension for Visual Studio 2012 is available in the `extension` folder.
+An extension for Visual Studio 2012 can be installed by running `extension.vsix` in the `extension` folder.
 It adds support for syntax highlighting and IntelliSense (eventually) in fusion files.
 The image below compares the fusion highlighter to the native Visual Studio highlighter.
 It demonstrates ECMAScript 6 template strings and shows how fusion has advanced detection of regexp and object literals:

 ![Visual Studio Integration](http://cdn.gaulinsoft.com/fusion/readme_futures_08.png)